nBecky7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a program that finds and prints the largest prime factor
+Write a function that prints an integer